OutSystems/outsystems-datagrid/README.md

 ### How to use change this code?
 1. Create a branch based in the branch **master** (lastest & greatest release)
-2. Open your Visual Code in your branch
+2. Open your Visual Studio Code in your branch
-3. Run the following command in Visual Code terminal: `npm run setup` (this will install all the dependencies that you need and compile the code)
+3. Run the following command in Visual Studio Code terminal: `npm run setup` (this will install all the dependencies that you need and compile the code)
 4. Do your magic! :)
 5. **Document your code** (with the extension "Document This", start typing `/**` and the extension will give you a good starting point
-6. Compile and fix errors and warnings (in Visual Code terminal: `npm run build`)
+6. Compile and fix errors and warnings (in Visual Studio Code terminal: `npm run build`)
-7. Check if the code format is following our conventions (in Visual Code terminal: `npm run lint`) 7.1 Some of the conventions can be fixed automatically by lint (in Visual Code terminal: `npm run lintfix`) 7.2 Although the script above execute the prettier conventions, you may want to run it over all project files (in Visual Code terminal: `npm run prettier`)
+7. Check if the code format is following our conventions (in Visual Studio Code terminal: `npm run lint`) 7.1 Some of the conventions can be fixed automatically by lint (in Visual Studio Code terminal: `npm run lintfix`) 7.2 Although the script above execute the prettier conventions, you may want to run it over all project files (in Visual Studio Code terminal: `npm run prettier`)
 8. Fix all errors & warnings! :)
 9. Create a PR, describing what was the (mis)behavior, what you changed and please provide a sample